Energetic Proton Back-Precipitation onto the Solar Atmosphere in Relation to Long-Duration Gamma-Ray Flares: Precipitation from instantaneous injection at a given injection height

+Having studied the dependence of $P$ on the scattering conditions, we focussed on a specific mean free path value, $\lambda = 0.1 $ AU and investigate the radial dependence of $P$ with injection height.
+Figure \ref{percent_vs_inject_rad_plot} shows $P$ versus $r_i$, characterised by a sharp decline with increasing injection height, due to the stronger magnetic mirror effect.
+Scattering results were compared with the scatter-free curve ({\it blue line}).
+The simulation points can be fit by

-for protons travelling in a turbulent magnetic field described by $\lambda = 0.1$ AU and $r_i$ in solar radii.
-As the shock propagates from 5 to 70 R$_\odot$ the precipitation drops from 2.454\% to 0.063\%.
-This corresponds to a drop in the number of protons reaching the solar surface by a factor of $\sim39$ assuming the same number of protons are accelerated by the shock at instances of particle acceleration over the radial distances shown in Figure \ref{percent_vs_inject_rad_plot}.
-This, however, is an unlikely circumstance because the number of protons accelerated by the shock should change depending on the evolution of the shock and the proton density of intercepted ambient solar wind.
+where $r_i$ is in solar radii.
+As the shock-source propagates from 5 to 70 R$_\odot$ the precipitation fraction from our simulations drops from 1.450\% to 0.058\%.
+This corresponds to a drop in the number of protons reaching the solar surface by a factor of $\sim25$ assuming an injection function that is constant with $r_i$.